 - Ordinary members – members who have transferred out of a UK CLP to LI, or simply joined LI

 - Extraordinary members – those who retain their membership of a UK CLP but spend long periods of time outside the UK

 - Associate members – those sympathetic to Labour but not yet ready to join or those who cannot join because they do not satisfy the UK Party membership conditions.

 The 2010 rules: In those early days very few of the members used email.
 A proposal was made around 2007 to extend the period of office for LICC members to save on the high cost of postage for elections.
 There were some objections to this proposal and the NEC stepped in and suspended LICC for a period whilst the rules were re-written.

-After long discussions with the NEC, a new set of rules and a new structure were approved for LI on 2 April 2019.
-We have now changed over from an AMM structure to a General Committee (GC) structure.
-Instead of the LICC we now have a new Labour International Executive Committee (LIEC) with 14 posts, elected by members.
-Our branches are choosing their delegates for the GC meetings, and their representative for the LIEC meetings.
-There are now also three non-voting regional coordinator posts.
+After long discussions with the NEC, a new structure was approved for LI on 2 April 2019, along with a new set of LI Rules 2019 .
+We then changed over from an AMM structure to a General Committee (GC) structure.
+Instead of the LICC we now have a Labour International Executive Committee (LIEC) with 14 voting posts that are elected by members.
+Our branches each choose delegates for the GC meetings, and a representative for the LIEC meetings.
+There are also three additional non-voting regional coordinator posts.